MarkussMadsbakken/IDATT2105-prosjektoppgave/README.md

 - Node.js for frontend development

 ## Setup
 #### Setup local environment
 To run the project, you need to set up a .env file with the following properties:
 - SPRING_DATABASE_DRIVER: The database driver to use (either com.mysql.cj.jdbc.Driver or org.h2.Driver)
 - SPRING_DATABASE_URL: The URL of the database to connect to (more on this below)
 - SPRING_DATABASE_USERNAME: The username to use for the database connection
-- SPRING_DATABASE_PASSWORD: The password to use for the database connection
+- SPRING_DATABASE_PASSWORD: The password to use for the database connection See the '.env.local.example' file in the root directory for an example of how to set up the .env file.
+You can copy this file to .env.local and fill in the values.
 #### Install and select a Database
 There are two database solutions that are preconfigured in this project:
 - MySQL server: Run a separate MySQL server instance and configure the env variables to connect to it.
 Choose com.mysql.cj.jdbc.Driver as SPRING_DATABASE_DRIVER.